Wills & Trusts • Estate Planning • Probate • Trust Administration

 Usually, the advisors will then meet without the client to discuss how best to meet these goals, bringing their areas of expertise into the planning as they consider various legal and financial solutions.
 Then the team will present its recommended plan to the client and, once approved, will begin to implement the plan.
 From time to time, the team will meet to monitor the progress and make any needed revisions as needs and goals change.

 Involving family members will acquaint them with the members of the advisory team, help them to understand what is being done and why, and avoid confusion and distrust later.
 An advisory team can also provide continuity if planning provides for minor children and/or grandchildren, those with special needs and even for generations to come.

-If the advisory team approach interests you, please contact my office.
-I will be happy to discuss my process with you.
+If my approach interests you, please contact my office.
+I will be happy to discuss my process with you in more detail.